-Of course I grieved for them deeply at the time, even though I never held them in my arms, never kissed them and changed their nappies, never left them at the school gates, chivvied them to do their homework, saw them launched onto lives of their own, lives that I would have only a small part to play in.
+Of course I grieved for them deeply at the time, even though I never held them in my arms, never kissed them and changed their nappies, never left them at the school gates, chivvied them to do their homework, saw them launched onto lives of their own; lives in which I would have only a small part to play.
 I never knew the colour of their eyes, the texture of their hair, the smell of their skin, their personalities.
 I planted a rose in memory of my lost little ones and it has moved with me from one house to another over the years.
 It helps to embody them somehow, gives me a quiet focus for my private thoughts.

 What solace can anyone possibly give to a grieving mother?
 What can ever even begin to help her to heal?
 She wakes up every morning to experience her loss afresh, as though for the first time.

 I shall give her a rose to plant in memory of her daughter.
 It's not much, but apart from being there for her if she will let me, it's the best I can do.